 The governance of the university is vested in a Board of Trustees.
-This board shall consist of not less than eighteen, nor more than thirty-three, members.
-At least one-third of the members shall be specifically nominated by the Chief Administrative Officer of the Sisters of St. Joseph of Carondelet, St. Louis Province.
+This board shall consist of not less than eighteen nor more than thirty-three members.
 Each committee of the board shall include no fewer than two such nominated members.
 (See section 1.5.1)